jmears63/batogram/README.md

 I am John Mears.
 I obtained a degree in physics in the University of Oxford in the distant past.
-I have spent much of the last 40 years writing software relating to scientific and email seccurity applications.
+I have spent much of the last 40 years writing software relating to scientific and email security applications.
 In my spare time I cycle, play double bass in local amateur orchestras, and [wander around at dusk](https://fitzharrys.wordpress.com/) with a bat detector of my own design.